Mule Deer Migration Corridor Field Trip

 March 9 @ 2:00 pm - 4:00 pm

 Mule deer are an iconic species in the Western US.
 Perhaps you have seen them take bounding, stiff-legged hops through the sagebrush, or noticed their large, mule-like ears.
 Maybe you saw a mule deer from the Round Valley herd!

 The Mule Deer Migration Corridor Field Trip is a free, family-friendly event.
 Please do not bring dogs, but do remember to dress for the weather.
 Light refreshments and snacks will be provided.
 Binoculars are recommended to view the deer, but they are not required.
 The event may be postponed if it is storming.
-Please RSVP to Claire at for the meeting location and mark your calendars for March 26th from 2-4 pm.
+RSVP here, please contact Gena, with any questions.
+The exact meeting location will be emailed in the week before the field trip.

-Thanks to Heather Freeman for the usage of her photo.
+Thanks to Richard Bellamy for the usage of his photo.

 Share this with family and friends!